-How to get to Gili Trawangan Beach
+How to get to the Gili Islands from Bali

 If you have a return ticket, be sure to keep all parts of your tickets and make a note of the boat company named on it.
 Visit the company’s ticket office at least two days before you depart Gili T, to make sure you have a seat on your preferred date, as they get booked up quickly.